An Inside Look Into Our Product Name Changes

 Original Name: Eczema Helper – New Name: Skin Soother

 Original Name: Growing Pains – New Name: Grow Ease

 Original Name: Headache Away – New Name: Tension Tamer

 Original Name: Lice Away – New Name: Get Em’ Gone

 Why did we reformulate some of our synergy blends?
-We wanted to provide our customers with the best synergies possible, so Plant Therapy along with Robert Tisserand reviewed our synergies to determine which ones could be improved upon.
+We want to provide our customers with the best synergies possible, so Plant Therapy, along with Robert Tisserand, reviewed our synergies to determine which ones could be improved upon.
 It’s that simple!

 Here is a list of synergies that were reformulated just for you:

 *This statement has not be evaluated by the Food and Drug Administration.
 Plant Therapy and it’s representatives are not intending to diagnose, treat, cure, or prevent any disease.